-Early signs include depression and short-term memory loss, and includes confusion, mood changes and trouble speaking and walking as the condition progresses.
+Early signs include depression, short-term memory loss, confusion, mood changes and trouble speaking and walking as the condition progresses.

 Vascular dementia is the second most common form of dementia, comprising 20% of all dementia cases, and is caused by a lack of blood flow to the brain.
 It tends to be more prevalent among older adults and may be related to atherosclerotic disease or stroke.
 Symptoms may appear progressively or suddenly, depending on the cause.

 In the early stages, confusion and disorientation are common signs, but in the later stages, people may face trouble concentrating and completing tasks.
 Problems with vision and hallucinations may occur as well.

 Lewy bodies are small round clumps of protein that build up inside the brain’s nerve cells, disrupting neural signals and communication.

 This causes memory loss, disorientation and visual hallucination.
 Sometimes, people may also have trouble falling asleep at night or unexpectedly fall asleep in the day.
 Many of the symptoms experienced by people with Lewy body dementia are similar to those with Alzheimer or Parkinson diseases.

 Parkinson’s disease, at advanced stages, may lead to dementia.

 Early symptoms include problems with reasoning and judgement, and can develop into confusion, hallucinations, irritability, depression, paranoia and speech difficulties as the condition progresses.